grscheller/neovim-notes/notes/08-EncodingsUnicode.md

 Interface (GUI) is seeing all your keystrokes and can distinguish whether you pressed `<C-d>` or `<C-S-d>`.

-(TL;DR): Terminals in the vt102/vt220 family are keyboard/monitor
-interfaces to RS-232 cables.
+Aside: Terminals in the vt102/vt220 family are keyboard/monitor interfaces to RS-232 cables.
 Holding the CTRL key down electrically zeroed out bits 6 and 7 of the 7-bit character key typed.
 Likewise, holding the down the SHIFT key zeroed out bit 6.
-The ASCII values were choosen to make this work.
+The ASCII values were chosen to make this work.

 | ASCII | Decimal    | Octal | Binary     | Symbol   | Description           |
 | -----:|:---------- |:-----:|:----------:|:--------:|:--------------------- |